Linking the Singularities of Cosmological Correlators: Bootstrapping Using Cuts and Transmutation

 \paragraph*{Contact term} Much like in the amplitude case, the sum of $s$, $t$ and $u$-channels is not the full answer.
 The clearest way to see this is to note that the sum does not reproduce the flat-space scattering amplitude on the total energy pole because we are missing a contact term.
 Like before, we can parametrize the most general contact term consistent with dimensional analysis, the presence of only a total energy pole and the symmetries of the problem: \beq \psi^{(c)}_{T\varphi T\varphi} = \frac{g^{(c)}_1}{E} (\vec\xi_1\cdot\vec\xi_3)^2+\frac{g^{(c)}_{2}}{E}(\vec\xi_1\cdot\vec\xi_3)\left[(\vec\xi_1\cdot\vec k_2)(\vec\xi_3\cdot\vec k_4)+(\vec\xi_1\cdot\vec k_4)(\vec\xi_3\cdot\vec k_2) \right] . \eeq where $g^{(c)}_1$ and $g^{(c)}_2$ are functions of dimension 2 and 0, respectively.
 Matching the $E\to 0$ limit of this expression to the last line of the scattering amplitude~\eqref{eq:ComptonSA}, we find that $g^{(c)}_2=2$ and \beq g^{(c)}_1 \, \xrightarrow{\ E\to 0\ } \, \frac{U}{6} \, . \eeq We further know that $\psi^{(c)}_{T\varphi T\varphi}$ must have a vanishing cut.
 These requirements fix the correlator up to terms that are regular in the flat-space limit.
 In other words, we can choose $g^{(c)}_1$ to be any function that is symmetric under $k_a \to -k_a$ and has the limit \eqref{fc1fsl}.
 As a further physical input, we can demand that the correlator vanishes when the momenta of either of the scalar lines ($2$ or $4$) are taken to be soft.
 A function that has these properties is \beq g^{(c)}_1= - \frac{k_{13}k_{24}+u^2}{6}-\frac{E}{4}\left[\left(\frac{k_{13}\beta_u^2}{u^2}+\frac{k_{24}\alpha_u^2}{u^2}\right)-E\right] , \eeq where $\alpha_u \equiv k_1-k_3$ and $\beta_u \equiv k_2-k_4$.
 There is some leftover freedom to add terms without singularities that identically vanish in the soft limit.
 Putting all of this together, the flat-space graviton Compton correlator takes the form

+where $\psi_{4,\,{\rm flat}}^{(T,u)}$ is the four-point scalar correlator arising from exchange of a massless spin-2 field; cf.~\eqref{eq:flatspacespin2exc} permuted to the $u$-channel.
+The appearance of this scalar correlator is a useful consistency check on the final answer, since from the bulk perspective it is easy to see that the part of the three-graviton Feynman rule that is proportional to $(\vec\xi_1\cdot\vec\xi_3)^2$ is identical to that of two scalars and a graviton.

-By construction, this expression reproduces the correct cuts in all of its channels and has the correct residues on its partial and total energy singularities.
-However, the result is not completely unambiguous---we are, in principle, still free to add to it any expression that does not have any singularities and has vanishing cuts.
+4pt By construction, the result~\eqref{eq:ComptonC} reproduces the correct cuts in all of its channels and has the correct residues on its partial and total energy singularities.
+However, the result is not completely unambiguous, since we are, in principle, still free to add to it any expression that does not have any singularities and has vanishing cuts.
 In analogy with the ``cut-constructible" parts of amplitudes, the singular part of the answer could be called the ``cut + singularity-constructible" part of the correlator.
 We have fixed the additional regular terms by demanding that the correlator vanishes in the soft limit for either of the scalar particles, leading to the last line in~\eqref{eq:ComptonC}.
-This property follows from the shift symmetry of the bulk interactions.
+This property follows from the shift symmetry of the bulk interactions.\footnote{Equivalently, these pieces can be fixed by demanding that the wavefunction coefficient is proportional to the scalar four-point function when we choose either $\vec \xi_1$ or $\vec \xi_3$ to be transverse to both $\vec k_2$ and $\vec k_4$.}